 in the U.S. (Short Tons)

 We continuously seek new ways to reduce waste and increase recycling in our facilities.
-In recent years, we have introduced waste-reduction strategies in our stores, resulting in many participating stores reducing the frequency of waste pickup by half while increasing recycling volumes.
+Recently, we have introduced waste-reduction strategies in our U.S. stores, resulting in many participating stores reducing the frequency of waste pickup by half while increasing recycling volumes.
 This project has been rolled out to 400 stores — or 25% of the retail chain.